openstack/manila/doc/source/admin/cephfs_driver.rst

 Add CephFS to ``enabled_share_protocols`` (enforced at manila api layer).
-In this example we leave NFS and CIFS enabled, although you can remove these if you will only use CephFS:
+In this example we leave NFS and CIFS enabled, although you can remove these if you will only use a CephFS backend:

 .. code-block:: ini